 There is a detailed content outline for the BASIC Exam that should facilitate self-study, and the level of difficulty is lower than that for the CORE or APPLIED Exams.
 A program director will take into consideration a resident's previous experience when evaluating scores.
 The BASIC Exam is not pass/fail and has no effect on a resident's standing at ABD.

-When are the CORE modules offered?
+At what point during residency are the CORE modules offered?

 In what order are the modules administered?